 1. Watery game-viewing in Okavango Delta

 One of the big reasons to visit Botswana for me is the variety of ways you can enjoy game-viewing, especially in the Okavango Delta.
-From an exciting game drive in an open 4×4 to bush walks on the many islands of the Delta, from mokoro trips to explore the quiet tributaries to boating to visit some of the more watery parts of the Delta.
-There is something to suit all comers.
+From an exciting game drive in an open 4×4 to bush walks on the many islands of the Delta, from mokoro trips to exploring the quiet tributaries to boating to visiting some of the more watery parts of the Delta.
+There is something to suit everyone.